mikechristel/sciencemakers-www/README.md

 ### Tested
 We actively test the latest versions of the following browsers:

-- Chrome (must be version 90 or later; most recent two releases are best supported)
+- Chrome (most recent two releases are best supported)
-- Safari (must be version 16 or later; most recent two releases are best supported)
+- Safari (most recent two releases are best supported)

 We occasionally test the following browser:
 - Edge